Athletics at the 2022 Pacific Mini Games

-The athletics competition at the 2022 Pacific Mini Games was held between 21–25 June 2022 at the Oleai Sports Complex in Saipan, Northern Mariana Islands.
+The athletics competition at the 2022 Pacific Mini Games was held between 21 and 25 June 2022 at the Oleai Sports Complex in Saipan, Northern Mariana Islands.
 Seven para-events were also staged at these games, (four for men and three for women).

 Competition schedule

 Participating nations

 As of 1 June 2022, eighteen countries and territories have confirmed their participation in the athletics program for the games.

 Medal table

 Last updated: 24 June 2022 at 09:54:11pm (GMT+10).